+The production run, and closely-related sensitivity run number three, exhibit two of the smallest mean bias values during the winter when none of the bias values lie within the target of less than 10 degrees.
+For the summer, given that the observations for METAR sites are provided only to the nearest 5 degrees, we consider the variability in the mean bias values to be unimportant.
+For both time periods, MAE errors lie outside the target value of 30 degrees.
+The inter-run variability is very small and there is no clear “best” choice based solely on that metric.

+Summary

+AER does not disagree with the process by which the “best” sensitivity run was selected or the final choice of the “best” sensitivity run.
+When compared to all other sensitivity runs, the model parameters used by this “best” run: a) generally produced modeled weather fields that exhibited some of the smallest errors, and b) did not exhibit any apparent egregious errors.

-ased on experience, clearly identifying a single model configuration that minimizes model error for all meteorological fields for large geographical areas and for long periods of time is frequently a difficult exercise.
+Based on experience, however, clearly identifying a single model configuration that minimizes model error for all meteorological fields for large geographical areas and for long periods of time is frequently a difficult exercise.
 Analysis of the errors from the nine sensitivity runs presented to AER bear out the expectation that there is simply no clearly identifiable ‘best’ model configuration that minimizes errors in all fields for all times and in all regions.

 Meteorological modeling website and data availability

 The project web site (http://sesarm.aer.com) serves as the primary means for distributing and evaluating the substantial meteorological modeling results/summaries and communicating the corresponding documentation to SESARM.
 This web site satisfies the requirements for 'Task 5 Technical Meteorological Modeling Web Site' of contract S-2009-09-01.
 All content on this web site has been approved by the SESARM Project Officer prior to posting.
 The website presents objective evaluation results as itemized by Amendment 2 of the project Contract, signed 4 August 2011.
 All WRF-MET point_stat output files that represent the full set of hourly statistics files have been provided on an external drive to SESARM.